Le Moyne Dolphins men's basketball: Steve Evans era (2000–2015)

 Laurence Ekperigin was named 2009 NE10 player of the year and first-team all-conference.
 Chris Johnson was named to the NE10 all-freshman team, the fifth time in six seasons a Le Moyne player was selected.
 Ekperigin led the NE10 in rebounding with 11.4 per game and field-goal percentage at 68.4%.
 Le Moyne was the NE10's best shooting team at 48.2%.
 Ekperigin was also named ECAC Division II player of the year, East Region Division II player of the year, first-team NABC East Region all-district, first-team Division II All-America selected by sports information directors and Basketball Times second-team Division II All-America.
 Ekperigin was third in scoring in the NE10 and second in rebounding in Division II.
 He ranked seventh in Division II in blocked shots and was the national leader in double-doubles with 21.

 The Dolphins lost Phil Barnes and Mike McDonough, who played the previous season as a redshirt junior, to graduation in 2009.
 Graduate student Damani Corbin, seniors Laurence Ekperigin, Kevin Hassett, Durrett Miles, Daniel Jason and Ed Archibold Brown, juniors Kevin Roth and Can Ozkaner and sophomores Chris Johnson, James Cormier and Menelek Lidonde all returned.
 Junior Matt Stote rejoined the team after sitting out his sophomore season.
 Michael Goodman, a 6'6" forward from Christian Brothers Academy, and Jim Janson, a 6'11" center from Scotia-Glenville, signed letters of intent in April 2009.
 Goodman was the first player in his high school's program history to score 1,000 points and collect 1,000 rebounds in his career.
-He averaged 14.3 points and 13.2 rebounds per game as a high school senior and was named first-team All-Central New York by the The Post-Standard and fourth-team all-state Class AA by the New York State Sportswriters Association (NYSSWA).
+He averaged 14.3 points and 13.2 rebounds per game as a high school senior and was named first-team All-Central New York by The Post-Standard and fourth-team all-state Class AA by the New York State Sportswriters Association (NYSSWA).
 Janson averaged 17.2 points, 14.2 rebounds and 5.6 blocked shots per game as a senior and was named first-team all-area by The Daily Gazette in Schenectady and ninth-team all-state Class A by the NYSSWA.
 Janson was the Section II Class A tournament most valuable player, leading Scotia-Glenville to the title.
 Janson injured his ankle in his first practice with the Dolphins and redshirted for the 2009–10 season.
 Gamal Mohamed, a 6'2" guard from Immaculata in Somerville, New Jersey, signed with Le Moyne in May 2009.
 Mohamed averaged 19 points, six rebounds and five assists per game as a senior and was named Somerset County player of the year by local news media and second-team all-state.
 Mohamed was the most valuable player of the state non-public Class A tournament twice.

 Over the summer, Le Moyne senior Ed Archibold Brown played for Panama in the 2009 FIBA Americas Championship tournament.
 Archibold Brown came off the bench and averaged 1.0 points, 1.9 rebounds and eight minutes per game.